mitra42/parallel-streams/README.md

 It uses similar syntax and semantics to hopefully make code more readable.

 ## RELEASE NOTES
+* 0.0.14
+    * Add justReportError parameter to allow errors to be ignored.
 * 0.0.12
     * Limit flatten parallelisation as runs out of file descriptors
     * Assertion to catch bad option case of promises and async (callbacks)